skivvyjs/skivvy/docs/cli-options.md

 Update package(s) within the current project

-If no `package` is specified, all packages will be updated.
+If `package` is not specified, all packages will be updated.

 **Options:**